LccsJF/default-rest-api-template/README.md

 # default-rest-api-template

-I created this template to be able to just copy it and edit to star new RestAPI projects
+I created this template to be able to just copy it and edit to start new RestAPI projects